 “Tala!”
 Aiva grabbed her arm and pulled her back.

-The gun went off, its bang shaking the room.
+The gun went off, the bang shaking the room.
 The buckshot blasted into the drywall, punching through it.
-Cassidy yelped again and his hands flew to his head.
+Cassidy yelped again, his hands flying to his head.
 Grasped in his right hand was a rosary.
 He held the beaded cross high and began to pray in a hurried whisper.

 Aiva let go of Tala’s arm.
 “He’s not our guy.”

 “Well, it was wrong.”
 Aiva strode past her and back into the hall.
 Tala followed, leaving Cassidy behind.

 They drove back across town in silence, stopping outside the townhouse where Aiva lived.
 They both sat in silence for a minute before Tala spoke.